A Computer Science survival guide for C++/Linux developers

 Considerations for choosing an algorithm: size of input, Type of input: e.g., partially sorted, random.

-Merge sort is a divide and conquer algorithm that splits the list into smaller sublists, sorts them, and then merges them back together.
-It has a time complexity of O(nlogn), which is significantly better than the previous sorting algorithms.
-However, it has a space complexity of O(n), as it requires additional memory to store the sublists during the sorting process.
+Merge Sort Merge sort is a divide and conquer algorithm that splits the list into smaller sublists, sorts them, and then merges them back together in the correct order.
+The worst-case time complexity of merge sort is O(n log n), making it much more efficient than the previous algorithms for large inputs.
+However, it also requires additional space for the merging process, making its space complexity O(n).

-Quick sort is also a divide and conquer algorithm that works by selecting a pivot element and partitioning the list into two sublists, one with elements smaller than the pivot and one with elements larger than the pivot.
-It then recursively sorts the sublists.
-It has a time complexity of O(nlogn), which is the same as merge sort, but it has a space complexity of O(logn) as it uses a stack to keep track of the recursive calls.
+Quick Sort Quick sort is also a divide and conquer algorithm that works by selecting a pivot element and partitioning the list into two sublists – one with elements smaller than the pivot and one with elements larger than the pivot.
+This process is then repeated on the sublists until the entire list is sorted.
+The worst-case time complexity of quick sort is O(n^2), but it has an average case time complexity of O(n log n), making it one of the most efficient sorting algorithms.

 All of these are Θ(n log n) in all cases apart from Timsort has a Ω(n) and Quicksort has a terrible O(n^2) (if we happen to always pick the worst pivot).
 Quicksort is a good all rounder with O(n log n) average case.
 But it does have a O(n^2) worst case.
 It is said that this can be avoided by picking the pivot carefully but an example could be constructed where the chosen pivot is always the worst case.